Nine of the best Porsche 911 special editions

 Porsche 911 Turbo Flachbau (930)

-Originally commissioned for TAG Heuer co-founder Mansour Ojjeh, the Flachbau began life as a road-legal version of the 935 race car and utilised the model body panels from the 935, a 930 frame and a 3.3-litre turbocharged flat-6 engine from the 934 race car.
+Originally commissioned for TAG Heuer Co-Founder and McLaren Director/shareholder Mansour Ojjeh, the Flachbau began life as a road-legal version of the 935 race car and utilised the model body panels from the 935, a 930 frame and a 3.3-litre turbocharged flat-6 engine from the 934 race car.
 Demand for a special edition led to the creation of the Flachbau which translates to Slantnose or Flatnose.
 Only 948 examples of the aerodynamically superior version were ever created.